Skip to content

 The Midlands Graduate School is an accredited Economic and Social Research Council (ESRC) Doctoral Training Partnership (DTP).
 One of 15 such partnerships in the UK, the Midlands Graduate School is a collaboration between Aston University, University of Birmingham, De Montfort University, University of Leicester, Loughborough University, University of Nottingham, Nottingham Trent University and University of Warwick.

-The Midlands Graduate School is looking to recruit top quality social science PhD students to study across a range of subjects and interdisciplinary training pathways.
+The Midlands Graduate School is looking to recruit top-quality social science PhD students to study across a range of subjects and interdisciplinary training pathways.
 Our ESRC studentships – covering a maintenance stipend, payment of tuition fees at the home fee rate (please see our eligibility guidance for further information), and support for innovative research training – provide exceptional opportunities for highly motivated individuals who can demonstrate strong potential for PhD study, including opportunities for collaboration.
 These studentships are open to both home and international applicants.

-Please note that all ESRC DTP students will have at least two supervisors and in order to be considered for ESRC DTP funding you must have identified two supervisors.
+Please note: all ESRC DTP students will have at least two supervisors.

 What pathways are available?